 Check the ingredient list of your moisturizer, avoid moisturizers with artificial fragrances, dyes, parabens, or phthalates.

 Sunscreen helps protect the skin from damage against harmful UV rays, premature aging, and even skin cancer, making it an essential product in your skincare regimen.

 The most common chemicals found in sunscreens are Oxybenzone, Retinyl Palmitate, and Parabens.
-Oxybenzone absorbs UVA and UVB rays, while Retinyl Palmitate is a form of Vitamin A. Both protect the skin from the harmful effects of the sun and no known studies have concluded that either of these substances are cancerous
+Oxybenzone absorbs UVA and UVB rays, while Retinyl Palmitate is a form of Vitamin A for acne.
+Both protect the skin from the harmful effects of the sun and no known studies have concluded that either of these substances is cancerous

 However, a few studies suggest that Parabens, which are preservatives used in many cosmetic products like sunscreens, act like estrogen in the body, which can hasten the growth of breast cancer tumors.
 More likely, though, scientists believe that people who use sunscreens most are the same people who expose themselves to the sun more often, and may not be using it properly, hence, the greater risk.

 Sunscreen (preferably SPF 30 or higher) should be applied daily, at least 20 minutes before going outdoors even on a cloudy day.
 Nowadays, even when indoors, our skin can still be exposed to UV rays and blue light from gadgets like smartphones, laptops, and computers.
 A sure way of protecting your skin is by wearing sunscreen.

 With products, consistency is essential.
 It takes at least six weeks to see results.
 Pay close attention to the changes in your skin, check how your skin reacts to the products then adjust your routine accordingly.
 Also, NEVER apply products to your face when you have dirty hands.

 Daily Skincare Routine For Normal Skin Types